Digital Equipment Corp. was founded by Ken Olsen and Harlan

 Spare Rainbow (or DECmate, or Pro350) screen, aka the VR201.
 Not in the best condition

-Professional 380 with floppies, not sure what it's running
+Professional 350 with floppies and a ton of docs, not sure what it's running

 Professional VAX CONSOLE running TSX-11, sadly I don't have the VAX8550 it plugged into ;)